marcllopis/sqlWorkshop/readme.md

 ​

 Add two new friends to the table.
-Insert an id, name, and birthday for each of them (name : Clara Doe / John Smith)
+Insert a name, and birthday for each of them
+(name : Clara Doe / John Smith)
 ​​